 Twitter has announced to roll out paid ‘Ticketed Spaces’ for iOS users where some hosts on its live audio feature can now sell access to Ticketed Spaces.

-The company in May said it was working on ‘Ticketed Spaces’ feature for hosts to be rewarded for the experiences they create by getting monetary support while providing listeners with exclusive access to the conversations they care about most.
+The company in May said it was working on a ‘Ticketed Spaces’ feature for hosts to be rewarded for the experiences they create by getting monetary support while providing listeners with exclusive access to the conversations they care about most.

 “We want to help people creating cool Spaces make $$$. today, some Hosts will be able to create Ticketed Spaces!,” the micro-blogging platform said in a tweet late on Thursday.